 Making our daily schedule with specials, and a few other things, I save for after I report back.
 Make it your goal to get the bulk of it is done before you leave for the summer.

-By doing so, all I have to do is pull out my procedures for parents signs, lay out the copies and some baskets to collect them, and boom.
+By doing so, all I have to do is pull out my parent procedure signs, lay out the copies and some baskets to collect them, and boom.
 Done.

 7. Pull What You Need For the First Week of School